 Once this exercise is completed, our MSA Compliance Officer, Safeguarding Team and Executive Team will consider whether we are satisfied that any modern slavery risks are being appropriately addressed and we reserve the right to refuse to appoint any supplier whose operations and/or supply chain fail to meet our requirements.

-During the last financial year, the Arsenal Group also deployed a safeguarding reporting and case management system across the organisation.
+The Arsenal Group has also deployed a safeguarding reporting and case management system across the organisation.
 This system allows our members of staff to easily record and report safeguarding concerns – including incidents of suspected modern slavery – using any web-enabled device and to alert the Safeguarding Team and MSA Compliance Officer.
 The system also better-supports the Arsenal Group to work with other safeguarding colleagues and trusted external partners, such as social care professionals and the police.

-The Arsenal Group has also continued to develop a training programme for members of staff working in relevant functions across our operations which we have identified as having a higher risk of modern slavery.
-In the future, we also aim to roll out an online training course for all staff.
+The Arsenal Group has run a training programme for members of staff working in relevant functions across our operations which we have identified as having a higher risk of modern slavery.

 The aim of this training is to increase awareness of modern slavery issues and to help members of staff understand them and be alert to relevant indicators, their particular relevance to the Arsenal Group, and those members of staff's role in managing them in accordance with our values and our Modern Slavery Policy.
 The programme will continue to be developed and adapted to the Arsenal Group’s areas of focus in respect of potential risk.